craftslab/repofetcher/README.md

 ## Setting

-*Repo Fetcher* parameters can be set in JSON file or as HTTP request.
+*Repo Fetcher* parameters can be set in JSON file (standalone mode) or as HTTP request (server mode).

 An example of configuration in [repo.json](https://github.com/craftslab/repofetcher/blob/master/test/repo.json):